-Soil is more than just “dirt,” it is the foundation of the garden.
+Soil is more than just “dirt,” it’s the foundation of the garden.
 Soil contains minerals, organic matter, living organisms, water, and air.
 These elements come together naturally, interacting slowly and constantly over time.
 Soil acts as an anchor that holds plants in place.
-It is a reservoir of nutrients and moisture that nourishes the plants.
-Healthy soil is home to countless microfauna such as insects, bacteria, fungi, and others that create a living, self-perpetuating ecosystem on which the garden depends.
+It’s a reservoir of nutrients and moisture that nourishes plants.
+Healthy soil is home to countless microfauna, such as insects, bacteria, fungi, and others that create a living, self-perpetuating ecosystem on which the garden depends.

 One of the many benefits of some soil-dwelling organisms, especially bacteria and fungi, is their ability to recycle dead organic matter through the decay process.
 Gardeners harness this power when they make compost.
 Compost is not soil because it lacks a parent source of mineral content.
-It is best described as a soil amendment that is used to improve porosity, water holding capacity, biodiversity, and nutrient content of the soil.
-It is also used to make “soilless” growing mixes, such as potting soil.
+It is best described as a soil amendment that is used to improve porosity, water-holding capacity, biodiversity, and nutrient content of the soil.
+It is also used to make “soulless” growing mixes, such as potting soil.

 An ideal starting ratio of 30 parts carbon to one part nitrogen in the mix leads to rapid colonization by the bacteria and fungi that do the work.
 The pile heats quickly as the material is consumed.
 The heat generated by microbial breakdown of the material is capable of killing plant diseases and insect pests, and sterilizing weed seeds, but only if it is sustained.
 For sustained heat, the pile must include adequate oxygen and moisture that the microbes need to survive.

 Oxygen saturation, or aeration, is related to particle size.
-The starting ingredients should be no larger than two inches along the largest dimension.
+The starting ingredients should be no larger than 2 inches along the largest dimension.
 This provides ample surface area for microbes to colonize, as well as good air circulation.
 As the material breaks down, it becomes compacted.
-For fast processing, it is important to turn the pile weekly to maintain aeration.
+For fast processing, it’s important to turn the pile weekly to maintain aeration.

 The best way to gauge moisture is by feel.
 The compost should have the feel of a lightly wrung-out sponge throughout the process.
 It may be necessary to water the compost at the beginning or when aerating.

 Commercial facilities process a batch of finished compost in three to six months.
 Intensive composting requires a steady supply of the proper blend of materials and the ability to aerate the material often.
-Given an ideal 30 to 1 ratio of carbon to nitrogen, consistent aeration, and adequate moisture, it is possible to make a batch of ready-to-use compost at home in as little as one or two months.
+Given an ideal 30-to-1 ratio of carbon to nitrogen, consistent aeration, and adequate moisture, it’s possible to make a batch of ready-to-use compost at home in as little as one or two months.

 Using a thermometer to check the internal temperature of the compost is an excellent way to determine the right time to turn it.
-High temperatures indicate that biological activity is high, and oxygen is being depleted.
-When the internal temperature reaches 140°F., it is hot enough to kill off plant diseases, insect pests, and weed seeds.
-But, if the temperature goes much higher than 160, it begins to kill beneficial microbes.
-Using this method, monitor the temperature daily, and turn the compost when it reaches 160°, or when the temperature begins to decrease.
+High temperatures indicate that biological activity is high and oxygen is depleting.
+When the internal temperature reaches 140 degrees Fahrenheit., it’s hot enough to kill off plant diseases, insect pests, and weed seeds.

-Without a thermometer, wait 10 to 14 days before turning a new pile.
-Then turn it every 7 to 10 days.
+Without a thermometer, wait 10 to 14 days before turning a new pile, and then turn it every seven to ten days.
 If using a compost tumbler, turn it two or three times per week.
-Compost is ready to use when the material appears as dark brown, crumbly earth with a sweet, earthy scent, the volume is about half its original size, and it no longer builds heat.
+Compost is ready to use when the material appears as dark brown, crumbly earth with a sweet, earthy scent.
+Also, the volume is about half its original size and it no longer builds heat.